Floer cohomology in the mirror of the projective plane and a binodal cubic curve

-When $E$ and $E^\vee$ are mirror dual elliptic curves, this phenomenon is illustrated vividly by the work of Polishchuk--Zaslow \cite{polishchuk-zaslow}.
-Writing $E^\vee$ as an $S^1$ fibration over $S^1$, and taking two minimally intersecting sections $L_1$ and $L_2$ of this $S^1$ fibration, one obtains line bundles $F(L_1)$ and $F(L_2)$ on $E$.
-Supposing the line bundle $\cL = F(L_2)\otimes F(L_1)^\vee$ to have positive degree, the basis of intersection points $L_1\cap L_2$ corresponds to a basis of $\Gamma(E,\cL)$ consisting of theta functions.
+When $E$ and $E^\vee$ are mirror dual elliptic curves, this phenomenon is evident in the work of Polishchuk--Zaslow \cite{polishchuk-zaslow} and especially M.~Gross \cite[Ch.~8]{d-branes-book}.
+Both $E$ and $E^\vee$ may be written as special Lagrangian $S^1$-fibrations over the same base $B \cong S^1$.
+The base has an integral affine structure as $\R/\Z$.
+The Lagrangians $L(d) \subset E^\vee$ are sections of this torus fibration with slope $d$, and their intersection points project precisely to the fractional integral points of the base $B$.